[Home ] [Archive] [ فارسی ]

 Department of Pediatrics, Faculty of Medicine, Semnan University of Medical Science, Semnan, Iran , s.Hooshmandi12@gmail.com

-Results: Of the 100 participants, 47% were female and 53% male, with a mean age of 8.66 ± 0.37 years and a mean BMI of 18.40 ± 0.60 kg/m².
-Approximately 73% of the patients had normal echocardiographic findings.
-The most common pathological finding was mitral valve prolapse (MVP), observed in 13% of cases.
-Only 12% of the children had a positive family history of cardiac disease.
-No significant association was found between echocardiographic abnormalities and sex (P = 0.301), whereas a significant association was observed between abnormal echocardiographic findings and a positive family history (P = 0.041).
+Results: The mean age of the 100 children was 8.66 ± 3.37 years, and their mean BMI was 18.40 ± 0.60 kg/m².
+Gender distribution was nearly equal (47% female, 53% male).
+In 73% of cases, echocardiography showed no abnormal findings.
+The most common cardiac abnormality identified was mitral valve prolapse (MVP), with a frequency of 13%.
+Only 12% of patients had a positive family history of cardiac disease.
+While no statistically significant association was found between echocardiographic findings and gender (P = 0.301), a significant association was observed between abnormal echocardiographic findings and a positive family history of cardiac disease (P = 0.041).

 Type of Study: Research | Subject: medicine, paraclinic